-- a comprehensive review of the baseline issues and policy requirements with regards to protected characteristic groups, island communities, socially-economic disadvantaged and children and young people, - a gap analysis review of the STAG criteria, and - feedback received from the previous integrated EqIA reports (Scoping and Progress) and engagement activities.
+- a comprehensive review of the baseline issues and policy requirements with regards to protected characteristic groups, island communities, socially-economic disadvantaged groups and children and young people, - a gap analysis review of the STAG criteria, and - feedback received from the previous integrated EqIA reports (Scoping and Progress) and engagement activities.

-These objectives and guidance questions form the assessment framework across all of the social and equality related impacts assessments and have been used to determine the likely significant effects of STPR2.
-Appendix B describes each of the topics, objectives and associated guidance criteria.
+These objectives and guidance questions form the assessment framework across all of the social and equality-related impacts assessments and have been used to determine the likely impacts of STPR2.
+Appendix B: describes each of the topics, objectives and associated guidance criteria.

 For the CRWIA, one of the equalities topics and objectives has been the focus of the assessment.
-This is detailed in Table 5.2.
+This is detailed in Table 3.

-Table 5.2 Foualities Topic and Objective for CRWIA Lyaantioo
+Table 3 - Equalities Topic and Objective for CRWIA